+- 1. Health care services and related expenses for infertility treatments, including assisted reproductive technology, regardless of the reason for the treatment.

-- 1. The following services related to a Gestational Carrier or Surrogate:
+- 2. The following services related to a Gestational Carrier or Surrogate:

 - All costs related to reproductive techniques including:

 - Assistive reproductive technology.

 - Artificial insemination.

 - Intrauterine insemination.

 - Obtaining and transferring embryo(s).

 - Health care services including:

 - Inpatient or outpatient prenatal care and/or preventive care.

 - Screenings and/or diagnostic testing.

 - Delivery and post-natal care.